PG-8/ansa-scraper/README.md

 - 6/7/2020 at 23:15 -> Addio a Ennio Morricone,, le sue musiche da Oscar
 - 6/7/2020 at 23:30 -> Addio a Ennio Morricone,, le sue musiche da Oscar
 - 6/7/2020 at 23:45 -> Addio a Ennio Morricone,, le sue musiche da Oscar
+- 7/7/2020 at 00:00 -> Addio a Ennio Morricone,, le sue musiche da Oscar
+- 7/7/2020 at 00:15 -> Addio a Ennio Morricone,, le sue musiche da Oscar
+- 7/7/2020 at 00:30 -> Addio a Ennio Morricone,, le sue musiche da Oscar
+- 7/7/2020 at 00:45 -> Addio a Ennio Morricone,, le sue musiche da Oscar
+- 7/7/2020 at 1:00 -> Addio a Ennio Morricone,, le sue musiche da Oscar
+- 7/7/2020 at 1:15 -> Addio a Ennio Morricone,, le sue musiche da Oscar
+- 7/7/2020 at 1:30 -> Addio a Ennio Morricone,, le sue musiche da Oscar
+- 7/7/2020 at 1:45 -> Addio a Ennio Morricone,, le sue musiche da Oscar